Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns

-We vary the number of supervision windows sampled per environment step (“per-step target samples’’).
+\textbf{Number of Samples Generated per Step.} We vary the number of supervision windows sampled per environment step (“per-step target samples’’).
 For this study we use \texttt{step\_length} $=[1,8]$ (standard: $[1,16]$).
 Unlike conventional SAC (one target per step), T-SAC benefits from generating multiple windows (Fig.~\ref{fig:abl-e}); our default is $4$.
 In practice, use four vectorized envs or collect a single trajectory of length $4{\times}\texttt{max\_length}$ and slice it (App.~\ref{apx:trajectories saved in replay buffer}).
-Intuitively, multiple windows raise the share of fresh samples in each batch: with one window, once selected there are none left; with four, three remain.
+Intuitively, multiple windows raise the share of fresh samples in each batch: with one window, once selected there are none left; with four,